quat1024/garden/garden/lean_functions.md

 This acts exactly as if you had written `{α β : Type}` before the colon.
 The shortcut only applies if the Greek letters are otherwise undefined variables.
 Adding `def α = 5` above this code breaks it.

-Compare Haskell, which does the same thing with lowercase ASCII letters.

 ## Digression: ×

 You're already familiar with using `→` as an infix type operator; i.e. you write `Nat → Bool` instead of something like `Function Nat Bool`.
 Another one to be aware of is `α × β`.
 This is a macro for `Prod α β`, the product (pair) type.